 The PLAY RECAP should display ok=2 changed=1 indicating a successful playbook execution.

-If your Ansible playbook fails, some of the things to check in your playbook are:
+If your Ansible playbook fails, check the following items in your playbook:

 ansible-inventory --yaml --list